 About

-I earned a B.S. in Mathematics with minors in History and Classics at the University of Kentucky.
+I earned a Ph.D. in Mathematics at Auburn University studying under Hal Schenck, and a B.S. in Mathematics with minors in History and Classics at the University of Kentucky.

 While at the University of Kentucky, I conducted research with the University of Kentucky Math Lab

-My primary research interests lie in commutative algebra and topological data analysis.
+My primary research interests lie in commutative algebra, algebraic geometry, algebraic combinatorics, and data analysis.

 A copy of my CV can be found here along with my contact information.